christianabbet/SRA/README.md

   --config conf_wsi_classification_k19.yaml
 ```

-You can find the predictions under the `òutputs` folder
+You can find the predictions under the `outputs` folder.

 ### Step 5: QuPath Visualization

 You can visualize the predictions using [QuPath](https://qupath.github.io/).
-To do so follow the steps:
+To do so, follow the steps:
 1. Open QuPath
 2. Open the WSIs image (*.mrsx, *.svs, ...)
 3. Select `Automate->Show script editor`